harrisonford/AkoriSalienceNotebooks/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details

 ## Acknowledgments - *Tips fedora*
 * [PurpleBooth's Readme template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)